zchee/neovim-wiki/FAQ.md

     ~/.config/nvim/init.vim

+If you're using Windows 10, config file is located in:

+    ~\AppData\Local\nvim\init.vim

 You can copy your existing vimrc there, or symlink to it. [`:help nvim-from-vim`](http://neovim.io/doc/user/nvim.html#nvim-from-vim)

 ### Can I use Ruby-based Vim plugins (e.g. [LustyExplorer](https://github.com/sjbach/lusty))?